architsharma241192/akash/README.md

 grunt build
 ```

-The number of requests are therefore limited to few script and stylesheets.
+The number of requests are therefore limited to few scripts and stylesheets.

 ### dist target